abdullah7795/MRIDenoisingmodel/README.md

 open cmd/terminal in the repository. \
 run: python3 model_test.py

-## 5.The Output Will Be Saved As outfile5.tiff And outfile5.tif
+## 5.The Output Will Be Saved As output.tiff And output.tif

 you can change the names in model_test.py file.